eyalz800/zpp_bits/README.md

 Naturally, other languages do not support this format, which makes it near impossible to use the library for cross programming language communication.

-For this reason the library supports to protobuf format which is available in many languages.
+For this reason the library supports the protobuf format which is available in many languages.

 Please note that protobuf support is kind of experimental, which means